 in Good Academic Standing

-The graph to the right shows the percentage of participating universities that are actually tracking whether a student who drops out is in good academic standing.
-The progression trends positive with a higher percentage of schools tracking in 2020 versus in 2019.
+The graph to the left shows the percentage of participating universities that are actually tracking whether a student who drops out is in good academic standing.
+The upward progression of schools tracking the students who are dropping out in good standing is positive.
+If schools are tracking why the students drop out of their university, they can identify the reasons students are dropping out and do a better job of counseling students to continue their education.

 Students per Mental Health Professional